Web Site Accessibility Statement

-The First In Families of North Carolina Web site (www.fifnc.org) has been designed and developed to be Conformance Level "Triple-A", the highest level of conformance possible, as defined by the Web Content Accessibility Guidelines 1.0.
+The First In Families of North Carolina website (www.fifnc.org) has been designed and developed to be accessible following the layers of guidance while striving to attain the highest level of conformance as defined by the Web Content Accessibility Guidelines 2.0.

 These guidelines are in consideration of people who may not be able to see, hear or move, or may not be able to process some types of information easily or at all.
 They may be people who have difficulty reading or comprehending text, using a keyboard or mouse, or those using a text-only screen, a small screen, or a slow Internet connection.
 They may be people who do not speak or understand fluently the language in which the document is written.
 They also are in consideration of people who have an early version of a browser, a different browser entirely, a voice browser, or a different operating system.